 — N is equal to 1 if (L-254) mod 255 > 0 and equal to 0 otherwise.

-The element into which the information does not fit is filled with the first portion of information and is termed the leading element.
-The leading element contains 255 octets of information in case of the element without Element ID Extension, or 254 octets of information in case of the element with Element ID Extension.
-This element is immediately followed by M-1 Fragment elements, each containing the next portion of 255 octets of information.
-If N = 1 these elements are immediately followed by the last portion of information.
+The element into which the information does not fit shall be filled with the first portion of information and is termed the leading element.
+The leading element shall contain 255 octets of information in case of the element without Element ID Extension, or 254 octets of information in case of the element with Element ID Extension.
+This element shall be immediately followed by M-1 Fragment elements, each containing the next portion of 255 octets of information.
+If N = 1 these elements shall be immediately followed by the last portion of information.

 NOTE—A Fragment element never follows an element with fewer than 255 octets of information without Element ID Extension, and an element with fewer than 254 octets of information with Element ID Extension.
 A Fragment element is never fragmented.